rosensilva/ballerina-samples/ballerina-api-sample/README.md

 # Ballerina RESTful API Sample

 ## Introduction
-Following guide walk you through the step by step process of building a APIs with Ballerina.
+Following guide walk you through the step by step process of building APIs with Ballerina.
 Guide also explains the development and deployment workflow of a standard Ballerina Service in-detail.
 Ballerina language is a programming language which is optimized to work with web servies and integration logic.
 This sample will demonstrate how to develop a RESTful service up and running in a small time period.

 ## What You Will Develop